njoubert/tgops/provisioning/otto/README.md

-# `otto1-robot`: Autonomous Vehicle Computer for TechnoGecko
+# `otto`: Provisitioning the Autonomous Vehicle Controller for TechnoGecko

 Organization:
 * Base OS providing networking.
 * Virtual Machine for all the autonomy work.
 Keep the ROS environment separate from the base machine, and identical to VM we run on developer machines.

-Provisioning scripts for individual applications are provided.
-See `provision_xxx.sh` files.x
+Provisioning scripts for individual applications and areas are provided.

 # On Host Zotac Machine

-## Manual Provisioning 2019/06/14
+## Step 1: Install Ubuntu and Connect to Internet (temporarily)

-Install Ubuntu 18.01.1 LTS Bionic.
+Install Ubuntu 18.04 LTS Bionic.

-### Install basic dev tools and configuration
+Connect to the internet, ideally through WiFi/

-Run `sudo ./provision_dev_base.sh`
+## Step 2: Transfer the `tgops` repository to your new machine

-* vim, emacs, git
+I just copy the repository over, or download from the website **Place it in a location you will keep it.
+We will be creating symlinks into this folder**.

-* tmux, with configuration and plugins
+## Step 3: Install basic dev tools and configuration

-### Setup bash dotfiles
+Run `sudo ./provision_010_base.sh`

-Create `~/Code/dotfiles`
+* Installs vim, emacs, git, tmux
-Move and link `.bashrc` here.
+* Configures tmux
-Make some pretty prints to give information about device.
+* Links `bashrc.sh` and `bash_profile.sh` dotfiles

-## Network
+## Step 4: Configure basic network Network

 ### Manually Configure Ethernet Interfaces